Faculty Grievance Policy

 Section 4.4 of Chapter V of the Regent’s Rules permits a faculty member to file a grievance with the president on an issue related to the non-renewal or termination of the faculty member’s contract at the end of the employment period.
 (A grievance under this paragraph is not a due process hearing that would require the formalities specified in Chapter V, section 4.5.)

-Section 13 of Appendix A-6 of the Regent’s Rules provides that, in some circumstances, an appeal under the Texas State University System Sexual Misconduct Policy and Procedures, will be processed under PPS 8.08.
+Section 13 of Appendix A-6 of the Regent’s Rules provides that, in some circumstances, an appeal under the Texas State University System Sexual Misconduct Policy and Procedures, will be processed under this policy.

 This PPS sets forth procedures for faculty grievances except for the following: